 It’s that poster that floats around with words to the effect of “when you buy from a small business, you are not helping a CEO buy another vacation home, you are helping a little girl get ballet lessons, a little boy get his team jersey, or parents put food on the table or pay off their mortgage or student loans.”

 I’m a small business owner.
 I like to afford groceries.
 I have student loans.
 I’m a parent.
 But, the conversation about big and small business isn’t as simple as “either/or” in terms of supporting them.
-The reason why, even as a small business owner, I don’t like that over-shared image is because it sends out the isolated idea that small businesses are “good” and all corporate stores are “bad.”
-That perspective is missing some angles.
+The reason why, even as a small business owner, I don’t always like that over-shared image is because it sends out the isolated idea that small businesses are “good” and all corporate stores are “bad.”
+That perspective is missing some angles even if my bias (in a lot of ways) leans toward supporting small.

 Something a lot of these places have in common is that they funnel upwards to a larger entity—the kinds of entities that have CEOs and boardrooms and stock options.